 In general, I would say that most of the players that I see in amateur tournaments do not have the right mindset to win matches.

 It is very difficult to have the right mindset from the get-go, and for this reason, we must also work on our mental game.
+You can also check out our top psychological tips for the mental side of table tennis.

 Setting goals for your tournament